 School Gardens and Natural Areas

 The Shawnee Mission School District has a long history of outdoor learning laboratories and landscapes supported by curriculum, community partners and grants.

 Students and teachers work with the Sustainability office and non-profits to plant vegetable and habitat gardens in soil enriched by compost from school cafeterias.
 All outdoor learning is aligned to Next Generation Science Standards and district priority standards.

 Partners include Kansas City Community Gardens, Cultivate Kansas City, The Giving Grove, Missouri Organic Recycling, Bridging the Gap, Deep Roots KC, Kansas Wildlife, Parks & Tourism Outdoor Wildlife Learning Sites (OWLS) and Monarch Watch.

-Contact the coordinator of sustainability and community engagement to get started planning your school garden.
+Contact the Chief of Early Childhood/Sustainability to get started planning your school garden.

 The Shawnee Mission School District supports outdoor learning in natural areas.
 Pre-K and elementary students participate in programs led by high school environmental education students.